Overview

 When using Defguard, key rotation is simplified through the web interface:

-- Regenerate device keys or enrollment tokens as needed
+- Regenerate keys or enrollment tokens for the target device(s).

-- Monitor device status for successful reconnection
+- Monitor device status in the UI for successful reconnection/handshake.

 Verify in docs.defguard.net: Current procedures for device key management and rotation